 - Numbing spray: Some moms take time to get back to normal after a traumatic birth, but fortunately, there are medicated wipes and numbing sprays to take the sting out of recovery.

-- Large maternity panties: For a few days, you might appreciate the support of large, full coverage, mesh maternity pants, especially if you’re dealing with a giant postpartum pad.
+- Large maternity panties: For a few days, you might appreciate the support of large, full coverage, mesh maternity underwear, especially if you’re dealing with a giant postpartum pad.

 - Laxatives: Postpartum healing can be crappy except, ironically, when it isn’t.
 No need to say more about this; just make sure you have something on hand when/if you need it.

 - Treats: Childbirth is physically draining, but it’s also hard emotionally.
 While your body is reeling, take care of your heart and mind, too.
 A luxury scented candle, some gorgeous silk pajamas, a pretty new hair clip or some soothing herbal tea all go a long way to making you feel pampered and ready to get back into life again.